keonik/dev-portfolio/content/blog/setting-up-scripts-with-typescript.md

 ## What we are going to make

 We are going to take output from [the covid tracking api](https://api.covidtracking.com/v1/us/daily.json) and format it in a slightly different output.
+Here is an example of a day's US output.
+The link above returns an array of these objects

 ```json
 [